 Tie the legs together with kitchen twine and tuck the wing tips under the breast, as shown.
 Now you’re ready to roast your turkey!

 If your roasting pan doesn’t have a rack that can be inverted and still fit in the pan, (see picture at left) no problem!
-There are a couple alternative options.
+There are a couple of alternative options.
 One, take the rack out and place onion halves under each breast and thigh to elevate the bird from the bottom of the pan.
-(You’ll need two onions each cut in half. ) Or Two, set a cooling rack inside a rimmed baking sheet and place the turkey on that to roast.
+(You’ll need two onions each cut in half. ) Or Two; set a cooling rack inside a rimmed baking sheet and place the turkey on that to roast.